 - Intersperse long sentences with short sentences for good balance and cadence.

-Guidelines for Christian Fiction and Biography for Children and Teens
+Guidelines for Christian Fiction for Children and Teens

 JourneyForth seeks to provide well-written, biblically sound resources for readers of varying reading abilities and interests—books with a Christian worldview and excellent in every facet of their presentation.